justinstoller/guard-jenkins/Readme.markdown

 # Guard-Jenkins#

-Thanks for checking out this Jenkins Guard!
+Thanks for checking out Jenkins Guard!

+Guard-Jenkins checks for the modification of the nextBuildNumber file in a job's directory and then creates a symlink from either fail.png or success.png to $JENKINS_HOME/userContent/jobs/JOB_NAME/current_status.png

 A
 [RoadMap](https://github.com/justinstoller/guard-jenkins/wiki/Road-Map)